-8 Conclusion
+10 Conclusion

 Research in many fields of applied microeconomics evaluate the effects of new regulations, such as anti-corruption campaigns, fines for non-compliance with health, hygiene or environmental standards, or penalties for tax evaders.
 The effectiveness of such policies depend on the (sometimes unanticipated) reactions of the regulated agents to the new enforcement regime, which is in essence a micro version of the "Lucas critique" (Lucas, 1976).
 Agents adapt once they have had a chance to learn about the new rules, and may discover new methods to circumvent the rules.
-This paper presents a research strategy - composed of an experimental design and creative data collection - that permits an investigation of the effects of regulation net of agent adaptive behaviors.31 This research approach should be broadly useful for policy evaluation whenever agents can adapt to circumvent enforcement.
+This paper presents a formal model to explain this process of learning and adaptation, and puts forth a research strategy - composed of an experimental design and creative data collection - that permits an investigation of the effects of regulation net of agent adaptive behaviors.33 This research approach should be broadly useful for policy evaluation whenever agents can adapt to circumvent enforcement.
 As one important example, such concerns were first-order in the design of the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010 following the global financial crisis.
-Smith and Muñiz-Fraticelli (2013)
+Smith and Muñiz-Fraticelli (2013) write about this regulatory effort: